The Adventures of Superman on the Radio

 Rolly Bester began her career as a Broadway performer before appearing on radio, television, and film.
 Rolly was married to science fiction author Alfred Bester, creator of Solomon Grundy and the Green Lantern oath.
 Rolly Bester later became head of casting and vice president of the Ted Bates & Co. advertising agency in New York.

 Lois Lane remained absent from the show from March 6 through March 15, 1940.
 Lois returned in the March 18 episode "The Prison Riot" voiced by actress Helen Louise Choat, sometimes credited as Choate.
-Helen Choat departed the series after three storylines and her final appearance aired on April 26.
+Helen Choat departed the series after three storylines.
+Her final appearance aired on April 26, 1940.

 Choat began broadcasting at WNAC-Boston in 1928 and later starred in the major soap operas of the era.
 After the decline of radio, Helen Choat briefly worked in television and co-authored books about metaphysics.